National University of Sciences & Technology: Islamabad

 The campus in Sector H-12 Islamabad was initiated in 2008.
-Besides NUST Headquarters, the schools and institutes that were relocated to this campus include School of Civil and Environmental Engineering, School of Mechanical and Manufacturing Engineering, School of Electrical Engineering and Computer Science, School of Chemical and Materials Engineering, Research Center for Modeling and Simulation, School of Natural Sciences (formerly known as Center for Advanced Mathematics and Physics), Atta-ur-Rehman School of Applied Bio-sciences, School of Art Design and Architecture, NUST Business School, School of Social Sciences and Humanities, Professional Development Center, Technology Incubation Center, Marketing and Industrial Relations Organization, NUST Publishing and NUST Outreach and Talent Hunt Initiative.
+Besides NUST Headquarters, the schools and institutes that were relocated to this campus include School of Civil and Environmental Engineering, School of Mechanical and Manufacturing Engineering, School of Electrical Engineering and Computer Science, School of Chemical and Materials Engineering, Research Center for Modeling and Simulation, School of Natural Sciences (formerly known as Center for Advanced Mathematics and Physics), Atta-ur-Rehman School of Applied Biosciences, School of Art Design and Architecture, NUST Business School, School of Social Sciences and Humanities, Professional Development Center, Technology Incubation Center, Marketing and Industrial Relations Organization, NUST Publishing and NUST Outreach and Talent Hunt Initiative.
 It also has a department for career counselling named Centre for Counselling and Career Advisory (C3A) that helps provide primary mental health facilities.

 The campus is spread over 800 acre of land.
 Sports facilities such as cricket, volleyball courts, basketball, soccer and squash courts are present while hockey stadium and tennis courts are under construction.
 Hostels for both male and female students are present inside the campus.
 Facilities in the hostels include badminton courts, basketball and gymnasiums.
 Some hostel rooms have attached baths while others have community baths.
 The campus recently inaugurated a central library next to the Headquarters, along with a race course track and a horse riding club.
 In 2017, a small hiking trail was also opened up for students in order to promote physical well-being.
-Various cafeterias are constructed in the campus to facilitate the students, along with a tailor shop, a barber shop and various bakeries and shopping marts.
-Separate housing facility for the university staff is also present in the campus.
+Various cafeterias are constructed on the campus to facilitate the students, along with a tailor shop, a barber shop and various bakeries and shopping marts.
+A Separate housing facility for the university staff is also present in the campus.
 Moreover, the campus also houses the NUST Science and Technology Park (NSTP).
 It also has a central gymnasium (along with several others in hostels) and a lake.

+National Science and Technology Park

+The National Science and Technology Park (NSTP) is located in SINES department.
+It was inaugurated in December 2019.

 Rawalpindi

 College of Electrical and Mechanical Engineering (CEME):

-Located on Grand Trunk Road in Rawalpindi, EME is the largest constituent college of NUST.
+Located on Grand Trunk Road in Rawalpindi, College of Electrical and Mechanical Engineering (CEME) is the largest military constituent college of NUST.
+CEME’s journey began in 1957, when it was established as the Electrical and Mechanical Engineers School in Quetta for the training of Pakistan Army’s EME Corps.
+In April 1984, having stayed for 26 years at Quetta, the College moved to its present premises in Rawalpindi.
+CEME offers different undergraduate and postgraduate degrees in mechanical, electrical, mechatronics and computer engineering fields.
+As of 2025, it has 2400+ enrolled students and 122 faculty members.

 The campus includes all on-campus facilities, auditorium and conference hall, accommodation and mess facilities.
 The library is fully computerized, with a collection of 70,000 volumes.
 Sports facilities at EME includes three tennis courts, a basketball court, a squash court, a badminton court, football ground, cricket pitch, a swimming pool and two gymnasiums.